The Last Optimist

 scared and anxious, but resolved to the fight

-all energy and focus, lethal and silent
+all energy and focus, silent and lethal

 God grant me serenity, wisdom and courage